 Registration for TCU Panhellenic Recruitment will be available May 15, 2018.
-Final Transcripts need to be sent in before one can register!
+Final Transcripts are needed before one can register!
 Women cannot participate in Recruitment if they are enrolled in Orientation 11 or Frog Camp 7, Summit (This is due to overlap of time) (Please Note: no refunds given)

 IMPORTANT: You must have a copy of your final transcript for registration.
 Some high schools do not have final transcripts until after graduation.
 This should not affect pricing of the registration fee for early June graduates as the fee does not increase until June 16th.